LangLeon/starter-hugo-academic/content/authors/leon/_index.md

 highlight_name: true
 ---

-I am a PhD student at the University of Amsterdam, interested in information theory, equivariant deep learning, and pure mathematics more generally.
+I am a PhD student at the University of Amsterdam, working on AI safety and previously abstract information theory.
+In the past, I also worked on equivariant deep learning.
-More recently, I got very interested in AI alignment.
-You can find my alignment-related writing [on Lesswrong](https://www.lesswrong.com/users/leon-lang).
+You can find my alignment-related blogposts [on Lesswrong](https://www.lesswrong.com/users/leon-lang).

+**I am searching for research positions in AI Safety, so if you like my profile, consider writing me.**

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.